TAMULib/folio-module-descriptor-registry/README.md

 # Build Deployments

-The **Build Deployments** script prives a way to build the **Fleet** YAML data.
+The **Build Deployments** script provides a way to build the YAML data for services such as **Fleet**.
 This requires the **Module Discovery Descriptor** as an input source.
 There are several template files used as input data that are conditionally expanded based on a configurable set of names.
+These template files are intended and expected to be altered as needed.

 The input path, such as `template/deploy/input/`, contains three main sub-directories: `main`, `specific`, and `vars`.

 The `main` sub-directory contains `deployment.json`, `maps.json`, `names.json`, `vars.json`, and others defined via `maps.json`.
+The `deployment.json` contains a JSON object used for all deployments being built.
-The `maps.json` file maps specific modules to custom alternatives to `deployment.json` for cases where the differences between `deployment.json` would require too many variables or be otherwise too extreme.
+The `maps.json` file maps specific modules to custom alternatives to `deployment.json` for cases where the differences between `deployment.json` would require too many variables or otherwise be too extreme.
 The `names.json` is a JSON array of names to expand of the form `[SOME_NAME]`.
-The `deployment.json` is a JSON object used for all deployments being built.
+Any name defined in `names.json` but not in `vars.json` will have the key and value pair entirely removed when found in the `deployment.json` or similar JSON files.
-The `vars.json` is a JSON object map containing the names and the values that they each map to.
+The `vars.json` contains a JSON object map containing the names and the values that they each map to.
 The values in `vars.json` may themselves be complex structures such as arrays or objects.
-Any name defined in `names.json` but not in `vars.json` will have the key and value pair entirely removed when found in the `deployment.json` or the specific JSON.

-The `specific` sub-directory contains an optional set of JSON files that are named based on the `name` of the deployment name, such as `mod-configuration.json`.
+The `specific` sub-directory contains an optional set of JSON files that are named based on the `name` of the deployment, such as `mod-configuration.json`.
-Each of these specific JSON files is a JSON object just like the `deployment.json` from the `main` sub-directory.
+Each of these specific JSON files contain a JSON object just like the `deployment.json` from the `main` sub-directory.
 The specific JSON file is merged with the loaded `deployment.json` file for each deployment described in the **Module Discovery Descriptor**.

 The `vars` sub-directory contains an optional set of JSON files that are named based on the `name` of the deployment name, such as `mod-configuration.json`.
-Each of these specific JSON files is a JSON object just like the `vars.json` from the `main` sub-directory.
+Each of these specific JSON files contains a JSON object just like the `vars.json` from the `main` sub-directory.
-The specific vars JSON file is merged with the loaded `vars.json` file for each deployment described in the **Module Discovery Descriptor**.
+The specific `vars` JSON file is merged with the loaded `vars.json` file for each deployment described in the **Module Discovery Descriptor**.

-The output path, such as `template/deploy/output/`, contains two main sub-directories: `json`, and `yaml`.
+The output path, such as `template/deploy/output/`, contains two main sub-directories: `json` and `yaml`.

 The `json` sub-directory contains the built JSON files for each individual deployment.
 The `yaml` sub-directory contains the built YAML file and is constructed from the individual deployment files found within the `json` sub-directory.